Glidias/Kilogaiajax/README.md

 For public api methods, refer to "this.api = ...." line in site.js for available methods.
 Public methods are accessed using the Gaiajax.api object.

 There's a lot of stuff not documented at the moment for the api, with varying use cases depending on whether your server supports Apache and Mod-rewrite.
 More info/examples coming up soon.
+Please view https://github.com/Glidias/Kilogaiajax/wiki for more information.